voltrb/docs/en/docs/volt_time.md

 * VoltTime has consistent behaviour across Ruby and Opal.
 Opal (because of the limitations of JavaScript) can only store times in either
 UTC or the local timezone.
-Although VoltTime always stores the time in the UTC timezone it can also accept and display time in the local timezone.
+Although VoltTime always stores the time in the UTC timezone it can also accept and display time in the client in the local timezone.

 * VoltTime comes with an number of useful calculations and support for durations.